kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

-The "EISOP Framework" is a fork of the Checker Framework.
+You can also use a Checker Framework fork.
+For example, the "EISOP Framework" is a fork of the Checker Framework.
 To use it:

 ```groovy
 ext {